Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 ## Summary

 This exercise strengthened my ability to build interactive, user-responsive web applications using JavaScript.
 I now have a working understanding of how data, events, and visual components work together in modern dashboards.

+## Learning story 7:

+As a student, I want to learn how to build an interactive time picker in HTML, so that users can customize their night-time period directly on the web interface.